KetherineWang/startup/notes.md

 # Amazon Web Services - Route 53
 - Use a domain name to represent the web application to make it easy to remember and secure.
-- A domain name can be used to create DNS records that will map domain names to IP address (A records) or other domain names (CNAME records).
+- A domain name can be used to create DNS records that will map domain names to IP addresses (A records) or other domain names (CNAME records).
 - DNS Records
-    - Root Domain DNS Record = yourdomain
+    - Root Domain DNS Record = `yourdomain`
-    - Subdomain DNS Record = *.yourdomain
+    - Subdomain DNS Record = `*.yourdomain`
-        - `*` represents wildcard.
+        - `*` represents a wildcard.
     - Both root domain DNS record and subdomain DNS record have a record type, A.
 - Other Records Types
     - The name server (NS) record contains the names of the authoritative name servers that authorize the user to place DNS records in the DNS server.